nixos-asia/website/en/tutorial/nixos-config.md

 ## Conclusion

-Congratulations, you now have a flakeified NixOS configuration and stored it on a Git repo.
-You can now make changes to your configuration, commit them to Git, and push them to GitHub.
-Additionally we also enabled [[flakes]] permanently, which means you can now use `nix` commands, such as running a package directly from [[nixpkgs]]:
+Congratulations, you now have a flake-ified NixOS configuration that is stored in a Git repo.
+You can make changes to your configuration, commit them to Git, and push it to GitHub.
+Additionally we enabled [[flakes]] permanently, which means you can now use all the modern `nix` commands, such as running a package directly from [[nixpkgs]] (same version pinned in `flake.lock` file):

 :::{.center}
 ![[nixos-pony.png]]